Vectorized/solady/docs/utils/datetimelib.md

 Returns (`year`,`month`,`day`) from the number of days since 1970-01-01.
 Note: Inputs outside the supported ranges result in undefined behavior.
-Use {isSupportedDays} to check if the inputs is supported.
+Use `isSupportedDays` to check if the inputs is supported.

 ### dateToTimestamp(uint256,uint256,uint256)